xoxor4d/t4-rtx/README.md

 <br>

 ## Current issues:
-- you might not be able to use your monitors default resolution right now so I suggest using `r_fullscreen 0` (windowed mode)
 - changing resolution or anything else that requires the game to semi-restart might crash the game
 > use commandline arguments like `c:\path\CoDWaWmp.exe +set r_fullscreen 0` or edit your player config (`appdata/local/Activision/CoDWaW/players/yourprofile`)
 - effects will slow down the game (really depends on the effect and the amount - use `fx_enable 0` to disable effects completely)